Skip to content

 6. template(message, data, { locale: hitLocale, formatters })

 The chain is walked locale-first: the closest locale beats the farthest one regardless of which store holds the value.
-Within a single locale, all stores are queried concurrently and the first declared store with a hit wins.
+Within a single locale, stores are queried serially in insertion order and the walk stops at the first hit — later stores are not pre-fetched, so an expensive adapter never fires when a cheap one has already answered.

 Concepts